Understanding, Detecting, and Repairing Real-World In-Context-Learning-Based Text-to-SQL Errors: Data Availability

-Table~\ref{tab:repair_summary_c5} summarizes the repairing result of \tool (gray cells) and baselines (white cells).
-Overall, \tool successfully repairs 727 SQL queries with only 75 mis-repairs.
-Note that, \tool only has 9.4\% mis-repairs on GPT-3.5 generated SQL queries, showing its effectiveness of understanding the text-to-SQL errors.
-Comparatively, the baselines only achieve 0-74.6\% correctness improvement of \tool, while DIN-SQL and DEA-SQL even introduce more errors than they repair.
-They either only cast looks to error consequences or simply repair all the generated SQL queries.
+Table~\ref{tab:repair_summary_c5} compares the repairing results of MapleDoctor against the original repair pipelines of each technique.
+Overall, \tool successfully repairs 727 SQL queries with only introducing 75 errors by mis-repairs.
+Note that, \tool only has 9.4\% mis-repairs on GPT-3.5 generated SQL queries, showing its effectiveness in understanding the text-to-SQL errors.
+Comparatively, the baselines only achieve 0-74.6\% correctness improvement of \tool, while DIN-SQL and DEA-SQL even introduce more errors than they repair (details in Section~\ref{sec:method_effectiveness}).
+They either only cast looks to error consequences or simply repair all the queries.